Abstract

-Incorporating economic indicators beyond traditional GDP metrics, such as the Human Development Index, enhances the study’s robustness by capturing a more holistic view of economic development.
-We emphasise that sustained macroeconomic stability and growth require strategic diversification of economic sectors and technological inputs.
+We emphasise that sustained economic stability and growth require strategic diversification of economic sectors and technological inputs.
 The insights generated have direct implications for macroeconomic policy formulation, including recommendations on trade liberalisation, diversification strategies, and regional economic cooperation to manage volatility and promote stable economic growth.

 Work-in-progress paper in collaboration with Johannes Lumma (Oxford).